DennisSchmitz/Jovian_archive/README.md

 - Viral typing:
   - Several viral families and genera can be taxonomically labelled at the sub-species level as described [here](#virus-typing).
 - Viral scaffolds are cross-referenced against the Virus-Host interaction database and NCBI host database.
-- Scaffolds are detailedly annotated:
+- Scaffolds are annotated with great detail:
   - Depth of coverage.
   - GC content.
   - Open reading frames (ORFs) are predicted.